soldasim/BOSIP.jl/docs/src/hyperparams.md

 ## Simulation Noise

 We do not have to define the simulation noise deviations as exact values.
-It is sufficient to provide priors, and BOLFI.jl will estimate the simulation noise by itself.
+It is sufficient to provide priors, and BOSIP.jl will estimate the simulation noise by itself.

 We can use a more or less weak prior, depending on our confidence in estimating the simulation noise.
 Again, a reasonable choice is to use etiher the half-normal distribution to suppress exceedingly large noise deviations, or the inverse gamma distribution to also suppress small deviations.